korayonurkeskin/dk-technical-challenge-3/README.md

 # Overview
-  - This script processes the Excel file that contains metadata about course book audio files to generate a structured/updated JSON file.
+  - This script processes the 'Course Book Audios Excel File' Excel file that contains metadata about course book audio files to generate a structured/updated JSON file.

 # Features
   - Reads metadata from the Excel file.